hughesxu/hughesxu.github.io/_posts/2021-05-01-Learning_Notes_Expect.markdown

 (2)	`Wait`用来清理子进程，
 ```
 The -nowait flag causes the wait to return immediately with the indication of a successful wait.
-When the process exits (later), it will automatically disappear without the need for an explicit wait.
+ When the process exits (later), it will automatically disappear without the need for an explicit
+ wait.
-Because a process will not disappear from the system until you give the wait command, it is common to speak of waiting for or waiting on a process.
-Some people also like to use the term reap as in "reaping a process".
+Because a process will not disappear from the system until you give the wait command, it is
+common to speak of waiting for or waiting on a process.
+Some people also like to use the term
+reap as in "reaping a process".

-Unlike close, however, wait implicitly happens in only one case-when an Expect process (i.e., script) exits.
+Unlike close, however, wait implicitly happens in only one case-when an Expect process (i.e.,
+script) exits.
 On exit, all the spawned processes are waited for.
-This means that Expect scripts that only spawn a single process and then exit, need not call wai t since it will be done automatically
+This means that Expect scripts that only spawn a single process and then exit, need not call
+wait since it will be done automatically
 ```
 只有一个子进程的程序不需要显式调用`close/wait`，Expect主进程结束时会隐式调用`close`和`wait`.
 ```
 wai t returns a list describing a process that was waited upon.
 The list contains the process id, spawn id, and a 0 or -1.
-A 0 indicates that the process was waited upon successfully.
+A 0 indicates that the process was
+waited upon successfully.
 In this case, the next value is the status.
 ```

 (3)	Kill